amotter443/wine-quality/README.md

 Simplifying The Project
 -------
-- Individuals without a familiarity with the statistical framework behind the models can potentially find the learning time in exploring each becomes disproportionate to the actual modeling
+- Individuals without previous experience with the models' statistical frameworks can potentially find this project's learning time disproportionate to the actual modeling
 - If you are approaching this project outside of a structured education background, certain aspects of my code can be omitted or reduced to focus attention on conceptual understanding
-- For `wine_tree.R`, for example, every possible mtry is tested and compared to determine the optimal number of features for the tree-based model.
+- In `wine_tree.R`, for example, every possible mtry is tested and compared to determine the optimal number of features for the tree-based model.
 It will save computing and comprehension time to simply move forward using the pre-determined mtry in the script rather than repeating this process yourself
 - Likewise with `wine_cluster.R`, as an unsupervised project there are innumerable ways to express the information, and no way is the exact best one.
 Start with understanding the basic describeBy() outputs as well as how the final clustering configuration was chosen before moving on to my custom mean comparison/difference calculation methods